codecrs/PHPShark/README.md

 One of my clients had a requirement of setting up pages in the following formats. they wanted 5 Sections

-* Public - Pages where guests can access wihout a login.
+* Public - Pages where guests can access without a login.
 * Admin - The area for Administrator's login.
   * **Super** - The super admin has the access to all the database
   * **Agent** - Where partial-database is accessed via roles.
-* Member - Where is client/vender can register themeselves.
+* Member - Where is client/vender can register themselves.
   * **Users** - All Generals users or say the clients.
   * **Dealers** - Were the people with raw material can register via administrator's approval.